 I have written, as have many others who are wiser than I, about the risks of statin usage.
 You can peruse the 3 prior Journal entries for a fair and broad perspective.
 You can also learn about advanced blood testing for cholesterol particle number and particle size from a laboratory that I have used successfully with clients for the past decade.

-In addition to these 2 lab services, there are now another of other labs which offer this kind of analysis and so you have multiple choices available to inquire about and use.
+In addition to this lab service, there are now another of other labs which offer this kind of analysis and so you have multiple choices available to inquire about and use.

 In brief, LDL particle number which is high and particle size which is small confers greater atherosclerotic risk.
 On the contrary, LDL particle number which is low and particle size which is large confers lower risk.
 As you can imagine there are intermediate gray zones in these particle size and number extremes, and so there are other advanced lab variables to consider in assessing individual and unique patient chemistries.